ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 Action buttons are rendered on the right side of the table headline (don't confuse it with the table header).
 You can also specify headline text, which is a table title displayed above, by passing it under `headline` parameter.

-You can generate various headline texts using the `results_headline` macro with a few parameters:
+You can generate various headline texts by using the `results_headline` macro with a few parameters:

 - `count` - of all results, not only displayed on the first page
 - `has_filters` - when using filters